All You Need To Know About Polypropylene

 Copolymers: Copolymers are divided into two

-- Propylene random copolymer: It has ethylene.
+- PP random copolymer: It has ethylene.
 Suitable for applications requiring transparency and for products with high appearance requirements)

-- Propylene block copolymer: Contains higher ethylene content.
+- PP block copolymer: Contains higher ethylene content.
 Suitable for applications requiring high durability.

 Produced through polymerization, it can be easily seen that Propylene homopolymer is more durable, harder and stronger.
 Combined with its weldability and chemical resistance capabilities, it is a popular choice as a material in many corrosion-resistant structures.